To be able to enjoy your Bohemian Orchid as long as possible, you will find here a few tips on care.

 Optimal temperature: 16-24˚C

-The slow-growing Phalaenopsis requires little plant food in living room conditions.
-Special fertilizers are for sale at most garden centres, or you can give a little all-purpose plant food once a month.
+The slow growing Phalaenopsis needs little nutrition in living room conditions.
+Special fertilizers are for sale at most garden centres, or you can give a little universal plant food once a month.

-The re-potting of Phalaenopsis (and orchids in general) is not advised unless absolutely necessary due to the pot having become too small.
-The new pot must have holes at the bottom to allow the drainage of excess water.
-This will prevent root rot.
-The orchid likes an airy mix, so do not press the soil down too firmly.
-Most garden centres sell special orchid compost.
+Repotting Phalaenopsis (and orchids in general) is not recommended, unless it is absolutely necessary because the pot has become too small.
+At the bottom of the new pot there should be holes to drain off the excess water.
+This prevents root rot.
+The orchid likes an airy mixture, so do not press the soil too hard.
+Most garden centres sell special orchid soil.

 After blooming, cut the stem above the second node from the bottom.
 The node is a thicker part of the flower stem and is easily recognised.
 After a while, a new spike will develop from that node that will grow into a new flower stem.
 New spikes can also emerge from under each leaf.
 If spontaneous rebloom is unsuccessful, place your Phalaenopsis in a slightly cooler (but light) room for a few months (19 degrees Celsius).
 This stimulates bud formation.
 Once the branch appears, you should move the plant to its original place.